configcat-labs/ab-testing-in-ios-sample/README.md

-# Feature Flags in Swift IOS Sample
+# Feature Flags in Swift iOS Sample

 [Read the blog post here](https://configcat.com/blog/)

-Using this IOS app, I’ve demonstrated how to conduct an A/B testing experiment in Swift using feature flags.
-In the screenshot below.
-The purpose of this experiment is to determine whether changing the product price font color to red will increase sales.
+Using this iOS app, I’ve demonstrated how to conduct an A/B testing experiment in Swift using feature flags.
+The purpose of this experiment is to determine whether changing the product price text color to red will increase sales.
 The article demonstrated how feature flags can streamline this process.

 ## Build & Run